WikiLogic/Server/README.md

 2 set everything to run from a single grunt
 3 Get terms together
 4 Sketch out front end
+5 Set up sass directory structure (link to article coming soon!)
+6 concat all the docs - loads loading in at the moment

 100 Set up bash or something to create example DB
 101 Rename Repos